Both are Mac-native screen annotation apps with one-time pricing, floating toolbars, highlighter and spotlight. Here's how they actually differ.

 | Companion screenshot annotator | Yes (free web tool) | |

-Yes — both are Mac screen annotation apps with one-time pricing.
-The main differences are that Scribbble can be downloaded and tried for free before licensing, has a modern draggable floating toolbar, and ships with a companion free Screenshot Annotate web tool.
+Yes — both are Mac screen annotation apps with one-time pricing, highlighter, spotlight and a floating toolbar.
+The main differences: Scribbble can be downloaded and tried for free before licensing, includes a Measure tool, and ships with a companion free Screenshot Annotate web tool.
 Presentify's standout feature is its cursor highlight.

 Yes — neither Scribbble nor Presentify uses a subscription.
 Both are one-time purchases.